SteveKeller/geth-cluster/README.md

 Every miner (including exposed miner) has an already existing ethereum account.
 The account address is located in the file **/privatechain/accID** inside each miner container.
 The account will be generated when the miner containers are first started.
 The password is predefined in the file **geth-miner/passfile** in the EtheRed git repository.

-### Plattform Tests
+### Testing

+> Tested with: Debian Strech (9.4) | docker 18.03.0-ce | docker-compose 1.21.0

-EtheRed Plattform needs some time to bootstrap and get the ethereum network ready.
+The geth cluster needs some time to bootstrap and get the ethereum network ready.
-Tests can fail if they are executed to fast after the EtheRed Plattform is started.
+Tests can fail if they are executed to fast after the docker-compose is started.

 ##### Build test container
 ```sh